IvanLetteri/MTA-KDD-19/README.md

 The additional material for the paper can be found [here](ITASEC2020.pdf).
 More details can be found [here](https://www.ivanletteri.it/2020/01/31/itasec2020/).

-## Implementation

-The implementation of MTAKDD'19 will be share on googleColab to the url [gColab mtakdd19](https://toDefineWorkInProgress).

 ## Merging Malware and Legitimate classes

 ```python